Attention-Deficit/Hyperactivity Disorder (ADHD)

 Attention-deficit/hyperactivity disorder (ADHD) is one of the most common neurodevelopmental disorders of childhood, and often lasts into adulthood.

-Children with ADHD may have trouble paying attention, controlling impulsive behaviors (may act without thinking about what the result will be), or be overly active.
+Children and adults with ADHD may have trouble paying attention, controlling impulsive behaviors (may act without thinking about what the result will be), or be overly active.
 This clinical trial focuses on children with ADHD who are exhibiting impulsive or aggressive behaviors, and who are currently taking medication for the disorder.

 If your child – or the child of a relative or friend – fits this description, please read further and consider contacting us, or informing others who might be interested.

 The study is being conducted to see if an investigational medication (study drug) will improve behavior in children who are already taking an existing, approved ADHD medicine.
 The investigational medication has been approved for the treatment of other neuropsychiatric disorders; the study will help determine if it is safe and effective when used to treat ADHD.

 The study is placebo-controlled, which means that some participants will receive the study drug while others, randomly assigned, will get a placebo, which contains no medication.
 Neither the study team, nor participants, parents or caretakers, know which children are taking the investigational medication and which are taking the placebo.